6 Inspiring Places you Must Visit in Lisbon

 The Elevator de Santa Justa lift

 Every tourist should experience the view from the top of the Santa Justa Lift.
 The industrial age elevator functions as a transportation service to tourists wishing to save time and avoid walking uphill.
-It elevates passengers from the Baixa district up to the Igreja do Carmo church which sits on top of one of the many h
+It elevates passengers from the Baixa district up to the Igreja do Carmo church which sits on top of one of Lisbon’s many hills.

 Culture vultures should be sure to visit at least one of the wealth of brilliant museums in Lisbon.
 From the first class Calouste Gulbenkian museum to the newly acclaimed Design Museum, there are collections for all tastes.
 Many museums in Lisbon are free on the first Sunday of every month, so it may be wise to plan your trip around these dates if travelling on a budget!
 Not sure which museum to choose?
 Read the 10 Top Lisbon Museums.